-If you want serve beer “on tap” then you’re going to need to Store it in casks or kegs.
-Kegs are more attractive and give a beautiful accent to a room and a unique tap to serve from.
+If you want serve beer “on tap” then you’re going to need to store it in casks or kegs.
+Casks are more attractive and give a beautiful accent to a room and a unique tap to serve from.
 Kegs on the other hand are hideous.
 If you choose to use a keg then keep them out of view with a nice tap on the bar, or atop a kegerator that fits the room’s decor.

 Don’t, just don’t.
 Never serve beer in a can, unless you’re sitting around a campfire, possibly.

 How you pour a beer is of great importance.
 If you do it wrong you’ll end up with a flat body and excessive head.
 Tilt the glass and aim for a spot just far enough from the rim so it doesn’t spill.
 Pour slowly and straighten the glass to keep it from spilling.
 If you do it perfectly you’ll end up with a noticeable head that’s so thin that tilting the glass enough to drink makes the body come through.

 Most beers don’t call for a garnish, but some do.
 Only garnish a beer served in a glass, not a bottle.
 A beer with a notable citrus flavour, like a radler or white, are well served with an orange wedge on the rim.